otanificent/OtahToDoApp/README.md

 # OtahToDoApp 📝☁️

 A simple serverless To-Do List app built using AWS services.
+Built to help users track their tasks with a fully serverless backend.

+---

+## 🚀 Features
+- Create, Read, Update, and Delete tasks
+- Uses a custom data model: `OtahToDoItem`
+- Fully serverless infrastructure
+- Infrastructure-as-code with AWS CloudFormation

+---

-## 🔧 Technologies Used
+## 🧰 Technologies Used
-- AWS Lambda (for backend logic)
+- AWS Lambda
-- API Gateway (to expose RESTful endpoints)
+- API Gateway
-- DynamoDB (to store ToDo items)
+- DynamoDB
-- S3 (for static site hosting)
+- S3 (Frontend Hosting)
-- CloudFormation (to deploy infrastructure as code)
+- CloudFormation

-## 📁 Features
-- Add, edit, delete, and view tasks
-- Completely serverless architecture
-- Custom-named data model: `OtahToDoItem`
+---

-## 🚀 Deployment Steps
+## 🛠️ Deployment Guide

-1. Use the CloudFormation template to deploy the backend resources.
+1. Deploy the backend with CloudFormation (`template.yaml`).
-2. Upload the frontend to S3 bucket and enable static hosting.
+2. Upload frontend files (HTML/CSS) to an S3 bucket and enable static website hosting.
-3. Test API endpoints using Postman or your browser.
+3. Test endpoints with Postman or your browser.

+---

+## 📂 Project Structure

+---

-## 🙌🏽 Author
+## 👨🏽‍💻 Author

-**Onoghojebi Otaoghene**
+**Otanificent**
 Aspiring AWS Solutions Architect | Cisco CCST Certified | Based in Warri, Nigeria

+*I’m open to feedback, collaboration, and mentorship as I grow in the cloud space.*

 ---

-*Open to feedback and collaboration.
-This is part of my journey to learn cloud development and support the tech community.*